Museum of Contemporary Art Taipei

 The Museum of Contemporary Art Taipei (MoCA Taipei; 台北當代藝術館 (台北当代艺术馆, Táiběi Dāngdài Yìshùguǎn)) is a museum of contemporary art, located in Datong District, Taipei, Taiwan.

 History

-The museum building was built during the Japanese rule in 1921 for what became Jian Cheng Elementary School.
+The museum building was built during the Japanese rule in 1921 for what became Kensei Elementary School.
 After the handover of Taiwan from Japan to the Republic of China, in 1945 it hosted the Taipei City Government and became an important landmark, thanks to its highly recognizable symmetrical building and belltower in historic style.

 After the city government moved to a new location in the Xinyi District in 1993, it was designated as a historical building and underwent renovations along with Jian Cheng Junior High School.
 The Museum of Contemporary Art, Taipei opened on 27 May 2001 within the building, the first museum in Taiwan to be dedicated exclusively to contemporary art.
 The rest of the building is occupied by Jian Cheng Junior High School.